 1. Runway: Built for teams that need to move fast

-Used by Superhuman, AngelList, and Kit, Runway was designed for how finance actually works inside a growing business.
+Used by Superhuman, AngelList, and Kit, Runway was designed for how finance actually works inside a fast-moving business.
+In practice, that means centering the model owner: the person who has to live in the model, and answer "what if?" questions for everyone else.

 Core features: